GoogleChrome/developer.chrome.com/site/en/docs/multidevice/faq/index.md

 It does not, and we have no plans to announce at this time.

-### What is Chrome for Android’s User Agent string?
+### What is Chrome for Android's User Agent string?

 See the [user agent article][9] for an in-depth discussion.